-Then you must decide either to use the Oxygenator™ (oxygen) or the livewell additive that contains electrolytes (salt) , BUT NOT THE OXYGENATOR™ AND THE LIVEWELL ADDITIVE TOGETHER because this will produce chlorine and chlorine will kill you bait and fish.
+Then you must decide either to use the Oxygenator™ (oxygen) or the livewell additive that contains electrolytes (salts) , BUT DO NOT THE OXYGENATOR™ AND THE LIVEWELL ADDITIVE TOGETHER because this will produce chlorine and chlorine will kill you bait and fish.

 Supplemental Oxygen is always more important for you tournament catch than any livewell additives and chemicals in summer livewells.